wand88/StarterPack/README.md

 4. Also, in the same tab in linked spreadsheet above, there's a column on the right, "js", with many awesome, light weight but greatly made js plugins, for many functionalities.

-**I will continuously improve this repo, as well as that spreadsheet with new copy-paste design and code for you**
+**I will continuously improve this repo, as well as that spreadsheet with new copy-paste design and code for you.**

 ## Author's example projects and info